Skip to main content

 CANCELLATIONS, EVENTS

-Last minute cancellations and/or no shows represent a misuse of University resources, and serves to withhold space from other organizations for meetings and events.
-Due to the nature of event planning, the University, in such circumstances, shall have little or no opportunity to resell meeting space reserved by the client.
 An event shall be deemed to be cancelled by clients if the event is cancelled altogether, moved to a different space, or moved to a different date after the cancellation deadlines outlined below.
+All cancellation notices must be received via email.

 1. Colony and/or Grand Ballroom

 a.
-Clients must terminate or cancel by written notice received by the University on or before thirty-five (35) business days prior to event to receive full refund of payments (except the 25% non-refundable deposit).
+Clients must terminate or cancel by written notice received by the assigned Event Coordinator on or before thirty-five (35) business days prior to event to receive full refund of payments (minus the 25% non-refundable deposit).
 Clients shall be liable for the full rental charges if the termination or cancellation occurs fewer than thirty-five (35) business days prior to the event.

 2. All other reservable space